bencline1/Allpix_GaAs/doc/usermanual/installation.md

 -   **`BUILD_ModuleName`**: If the specific module `ModuleName` should be installed or not.
-Defaults to ON for most modules, however some modules with large additional dependencies such as LCIO @lcio are disabled by default.
+Defaults to ON for most modules, however some modules with large additional dependencies such as LCIO[^12] are disabled by default.
 This set of parameters allows to configure the build for minimal requirements as detailed in Section [Prerequisites](installation.md#prerequisites).